Building Community in a New Place: My St. Thomas, US Virgin Islands Journey

 - Understanding local needs and how my skills could serve the community

 But I also discovered unexpected opportunities.
-The smaller community meant that your reputation - good or bad - travels fast, which incentivizes authenticity and excellence.
-There's also something powerful about the tight-knit nature of island life, where people look out for each other in ways that remind you that community support comes in many forms.
+The smaller community meant that your reputation, good or bad, travels fast, which incentivizes authenticity and excellence.
+There is also something powerful about the tight-knit nature of island life, where people look out for each other in ways that remind you that community support comes in many forms.

 Strategies That Worked for Building Community

 Through trial and error, I discovered strategies that actually work for building professional and personal community in a new place.
-These aren't just networking tips - they're relationship-building approaches that create lasting connections.
+These are not just networking tips.
+They are relationship-building approaches that create lasting connections.

 Every community has its own rhythm, values, and ways of doing things.
 I spent time listening, observing, and understanding how St. Thomas operates before trying to make my mark.